EDIT August 11, 2020: Boursorama no longer leaks your login data to AT Internet and Smart AdServer.

 Do you use the iPhone app?
 Boursorama Banque also leaks your personal data

-To understand the tracking implemented by Boursorama Banque on its iPhone application, I followed the following procedure:
+To get a sense of the tracking that Boursorama Banque has set up in its iPhone app, I followed this procedure:

-- Launch of the Charles Proxy application and enabling tracking.
+- Launch the Charles Proxy application and start recording.

-- Launch of the Boursorama Banque application, then navigation in the App.
+- Launch the Boursorama Banque application, then browse inside the app.

-- Export of logs from my Charles Proxy session to my computer.
+- Export the logs from my Charles Proxy session to my computer.

 The app is just as chatty as the website, it leaks your personal data to the following companies: